 Photo via Bob Donnan-USA TODAY Sports

 Every year, Super Bowl prop bets become more and more popular among both professional and recreational players.
-To find out just how props fit into the overall Super Bowl betting experience, I reached out to Scott Cooley, an odds consultant for BetDSI, for an insider’s perspective on the most popular prop bets, biggest liabilities and how props help attract new bettors.
+To find out just how props fit into the overall Super Bowl betting experience, I reached out to odds consultant Scott Cooley, for an insider’s perspective on the most popular prop bets, biggest liabilities and how props help attract new bettors.

-Q: How important are props to BetDSI’s overall handle?
+Q: How important are props to your overall handle?
 Do they make up a significant portion or do most bettors still flock towards normal game lines?

 A: In general, bettors still lean toward the traditional avenues of gambling on the Super Bowl.
 But as props have become more popular over the years, more and more bettors are marrying the two.